ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 Be sure to save your edits!
 Now you are ready to get to know GitHub!

-## GitHub Membership Levels and Permissions
+## How To Manage GitHub Membership Levels and Permissions

 Anyone can view, post, or comment on an [Arctos Issue](<https://github.com/ArctosDB/arctos/issues>).
 You do not need special permissions to do this.
 Without special permissions, however, you cannot label an issue, close an issue, assign an issue to another person, or assign a milestone to an issue.